Flickering Lights in Bad Weather? Should You Be Alarmed?

-You may have noticed your lights flickering when it’s windy outside.
+You may have noticed your flickering lights when it’s windy outside.
 Although this may be caused by system-wide malfunction, some of the reasons may be localized in your home.
 This guide should help you check if the flickering of lights in your home is already cause for alarm, and assist you in troubleshooting this issue before the next weather imbalance.

 Reasons for Flickering Lights